Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market research and data analysis for various clients

-- Have developed strong skills developed in Excel and PowerPoint
+- The skills acquired are strong developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication abilities
+- Achieved strong teamwork and communications abilities

 Skills: